Venom3103/MyPortfolio/README.md

 2. Run dev server: `npm run dev`
 3. Open http://localhost:3000

-A lot of changes is still to be made
+A lot of changes is still to be made.

+Made With